roberthenley/memory_game/README.md

 This is a bare-bones implementation of the game of Memory:
 - The home page allows the player to start a new game with 2x2, 2x3, or 3x4 card layouts.
-- The game page displays the given card layout (with dimensions reversed in landscape mode).
+- The game page displays the given card layout.
 - There are 20 different card images of which 2, 3, or 6 are randomly selected for each game.
 - Two copies of each card are included in the layout in random order.
 - The game displays all cards face-up for 5 seconds, then flips the cards face-down and starts a game timer scaled to the number of cards.